mriley-metasolutions/ccna-build-observe-break-fix/README.md

 * Explaining *why* something works
 * Adapting knowledge to real-world networks

-In addtion, Tthere is currently a lack of resources using Cisco Modeling Labs.
+In addtion, there is currently a lack of resources using Cisco Modeling Labs.

 This project aims to bridge those gaps.